rwblokzijl/Msc-thesis-EuroToken/thesis.md

    exchange over IPv8 with the payment id.
 When the exchange receives the message, the public key of the sender of the message is stored in association with the payment.
-This will be the public key to which the EuroToken will be transfered once the transaction is complete.
+This will be the public key to which the EuroToken will be transferred once the transaction is complete.
 2. The exchange creates a new payment request with the bank for the specified amount, which the user is then redirected to.
 3. The exchange is alerted by the bank once the payment is complete.